574n13y/Deploy-a-Microservices-Application-on-AWS-EC2-using-Kubernetes/README.md

       sudo systemctl enable docker
       ```
    6. Verify that Docker is installed and running by running: `` sudo docker version ``
-   7. Add current user to the docker group
+   7. Add current user to the docker group `` sudo usermod -aG docker $USER ``
    8. Repeat the same steps for the other instance.

- - Installing kubeadm, kubelet, and kubectl on Both Instances.
-To install kubeadm, kubelet, and kubectl on both instances, follow these steps:
+ - Installing `kubeadm`, `kubelet`, and `kubectl` on Both Instances.
+To install `kubeadm`, `kubelet`, and `kubectl` on both instances, follow these steps:
-   1. SSH into one of your instances by running:
+   1. SSH into one of your instances by running: `` ssh -i ~/.ssh/mykey.pem ubuntu@<instance-ip> ``
+   2. Replace `~/.ssh/mykey.pem` with the path to your key pair file and `<instance-ip>` with the public IPv4 address of your instance.
-   2. Add the Kubernetes apt repository by running:
+   3. Add the Kubernetes apt repository by running:
-   3. Install kubeadm, kubelet, and kubectl by running:
+   4. Install kubeadm, kubelet, and kubectl by running:
-   4. Verify that kubeadm, kubelet, and kubectl are installed by running:
+   5. Verify that kubeadm, kubelet, and kubectl are installed by running:
-   5. Repeat the same steps for the other instance.
+   6. Repeat the same steps for the other instance.

  - Initializing the Master Node
  - To initialize the master node, follow these steps: